tannineo/cs7ns6-groupwork/README.md

 The Consensus module, in charge of two functionality:

-- `appendEntries`: evaluate the log entries sent from LEADER and append them to log module.
+`appendEntries`: The method, evaluate the log entries sent from LEADER and append them to log module.

 To note that `appendEntries` will also handle heartbeat (heartbeat comes without log entries).
+The timeout for election task will be reset.
+If the requester’s term is newer, the handler node will become Follower.
+If handler node’s term is newer, the requester will become Follower.

-Term numbers and index of the log entry are valuated and applied.
+Term numbers and index of the log entry are evaluated and then applied.
+If the previous index from the requester is not the same as the handler’s last index, the method will fail, and ask the requester to retry with a older (index - 1) log index to do replication.

-- `requestVote`: handling vote request from other Candidate.
+`requestVote`: The method handles requests for vote from other Candidate.
+If there is no record for voting, the Candidate’s term and last index number will be compared.

+If the handler node’s term is bigger/newer than the Candidate, fail the request and the Candidate’s Term will be updated.

+If the handler node’s last log index or last log term is bigger/newer than Candidate’s, the request will also fail.

 ---